fbeauKmi/update_klipper_and_mcus/README.md

 `mcus.ini` contains :
 - sections : the name you give to your mcu between brackets \[\] (not necessarly the name in Klipper config)
 - `klipper_section` : the name of section in Klipper without the bracket.
 It helps to track firmware version on mcus. _Tip : You can use same section name in mcus.ini as klipper instead._
+- **NEW** `config_name` [optional] : The name of the file used by menuconfig.
+Multiple MCU entries can share the same `config_name`.
+See [Toolchanger config example](#toolchanger--usb-connection).
-- `action_command` : command executed after the firmware build, whatever you need to prepare, flash or switch off/on the mcu.
+- `action_command` [required] : command executed after the firmware build, whatever you need to prepare, flash or switch off/on the mcu.
 You can separate command by `;` or use several action_command in a section, they are executed in order of appearance.
 - `quiet_command` : same as action_command but without stdout in QUIET mode

 The flash command depends on you mcus and the way you choose to flash your board : dfu-util, make flash, flashtool, flash_sdcard, mount/cp/umount ... refer to your board documentation to choose the right command